johnrichardorian/StorePriceList/StorePriceList/README.md

 ---

-**Last Updated**: Based on changes made to align with iOS app concept and fix account creation and product ownership issues.
+**Last Updated**: Based on changes made to align with iOS app concept, fix account creation and product ownership issues (Part 1), and implement form validation with UI redesign (Part 2).